A-Nitram/Jaxxa-Rimworld/README.md

 With a Download Mirror on the Nexus:
 http://www.nexusmods.com/rimworld/mods/62/?

-This mod is on GitHub, GitHub builds are a developlent build and are intended for developers, people who want to test an early version or people who really cant wait on a new feature, not most users.
-You will probably want to get the latest Binary release from the nexus or mediafire (links on the forum thread).
+This mod is on GitHub, GitHub builds are a developlent build and are intended for other developers and my personal refrence, not most users.
+If you just want to play it will be easier to get the latest Binary release from the nexus or mediafire (links on the forum thread).

 https://github.com/jaxxa/RimWorld-Enhanced-Defence